ArVdC/TimeManager/README.md

 **timemanager.placeholders:** Allows the use of placeholders in chat.

-**timemanager.sleep.allowed :** Specifies whether the player is allowed to enter a bed (but saving the spawn point is still possible).
+**timemanager.sleep.allowed:** Specifies whether the player is allowed to enter a bed (but saving the spawn point is still possible).

-**timemanager.sleep.counted :** Specifies whether the player is counted for the night skip.
+**timemanager.sleep.counted:** Specifies whether the player is counted for the night skip.

 ### YAML files
 Full descriptions can be found in the respective file headers.